epam/TimeBaseTimescaleConnector/README.md

 ## Known Limitations

-* Timescale replicator does not currently support the replication of primitves' arrays.
+* Timescale replicator does not currently support the replication of primitives' arrays.
-* Timescale replicator does not currently support TRUNCATE, PURGE, DELETE commands.
+* Timescale replicator does not currently support stream TRUNCATE, PURGE, DELETE commands.

 ## Replication Tracker